 2. You make finding a man more important than finding happiness.

-It's a cliche but it's true: You can't depend on anything outside of yourself to make you happy.
-Believe me, if you tend to be a negative woman who always sees the glass as half empty, nothing is going to change when you find Mr. Right and marry him.
+It's a cliché but it's true: You can't depend on anything outside of yourself to make you happy.
+If you tend to be a negative woman who always sees the glass as half empty, nothing is going to change when you find Mr. Right and marry him.